soumik12345/Dataset-Scripts/README.md

-# TFRecords
+# Dataset Scripts

-GCS specific files to download VOC 2007 and COCO 2017 Datasets and create TFRecords.
+GCS specific notebooks and scripts to download VOC 2007 and COCO 2017 Datasets and create TFRecords.